apacheignite/documentation/sql/performance-and-debugging-19.md

   ]
 }
 [/block]
-You can control query parallelism through `CacheConfiguration.queryParallelism` property, which defines how many threads will execute a query on a map node.
+You can control query parallelism through `CacheConfiguration.queryParallelism` property, which defines a number of threads that will be used to execute a query on a single node.
-If query contains `JOINs` all participating caches must have the same degree of parallelism.
+If a query contains `JOINs` all participating caches must have the same degree of parallelism.
 [block:callout]
 {
   "type": "warning",